 - 1. Any person seeking to establish, construct, improve, modify or rework a driveway which changes the existing topography of the land shall first apply for a Driveway Permit from the Town Board. - 2.
 Driveways must meet the requirements of the Town Driveway Ordinance, including safe passage for emergency vehicles, maximum driveway grade, and maximum side-slope steepness.
 Driveway planning should take into account natural topography and erosion concerns, and minimize long steep grades.
 Longtime residents understand that long steep driveways can pose significant safety and maintenance problems.
 Even the best-engineered driveways require regular filling and grading to repair the gullies that result from summer rainstorms.
 And a grade that is easy to negotiate on a dry sunny spring day can become precarious or even hazardous in the midst of winter snows. - 3.
 A shared driveway may be preferable to multiple individual driveways for environmental or safety reasons.
 One driveway shall serve no more than four residences.
 Shared driveways must meet the requirements of the Town Driveway Ordinance for turnout lanes, access easements, and maintenance agreements. - 4.
-Roads or driveways may be permitted to cross agricultural land to reach proposed non-

-- farm development if minimal farmland is removed from production. - 5.
+Roads or driveways may be permitted to cross agricultural land to reach proposed nonfarm development if minimal farmland is removed from production. - 5.
 All driveways shall be constructed and maintained to meet the erosion protection requirements of Section 7.2.
 A driveway plan showing the location of the driveway, existing and final slopes, cuts, fills and potential erosion problems must be submitted before a driveway permit will be issued.
-Under some conditions, the Town Board may require an engineer's plan. - 6.
-A driveway must be approved by the town's Driveway Committee before construction of the associated residence or building may begin.
+Under some conditions, the Town Board may require an engineer's plan.